batden/elluminate/README.md

 Please take a look at the comments in the script before running it.

 > [!NOTE]
-> It may be useful to keep a record of the pre-existing system status, before proceeding with the installation.
+> It may be useful to keep a record of the pre-existing system status before proceeding with the installation.
 >
 > Check out our [backup script](https://gist.github.com/batden/993b5ee997b3df2c3b075907a1dff116).

-## Get started
+## Getting started

 Before using elluminate, you may need to install the git and sound-icons packages on your system if they aren't already there.